 Based on demand forecasts, implementation flexibility, bus interlining opportunities, operation and maintenance concerns, and cost, among other reasons, the 407 Transitway will initially be built as an exclusive, fully grade separated two lane road and operated with buses.
-However, the design of the runningway alignment has been developed to accommodate conversion to LRT technology; the roadbed would be replaced by a track bed, and special track works (e.g.: track crossovers; pocket tracks) and associated electrical light rail system elements would be installed.
+However, the Preliminary Design of the runningway alignment has been developed to accommodate conversion to LRT technology; the road bed will be replaced by track bed, and special track works (e.g.: track crossovers; pocket tracks) and associated electrical light rail system elements will be installed.

-Should it be decided to convert the 407 Transitway to LRT operation, the Transit Regulation would apply following consultation with MECP.
+Should it be decided to convert the 407 Transitway to LRT operation, the Transit Regulation will apply following consultation with MECP.